gbelanger/debt-calculator/README.md

   4. Amount (non-null for transactions and null for rate changes)
 - The `DebtCalculator` takes the list of operations (constructor takes `ArrayList<Operation>`) and computes the `totaCapital`, `totalInterest`, and their sum, `balanceOwed`.
 The interest is compounded on a daily basis, which approximates very closely monthly compounding.

-#### Input CSV file format example
+### Sample input CSV files
+Two sample files are provided.

+#### sample-operations.csv
-This sample (provided in `sample-operations.csv`) spans 9 years, and shows examples of the three types of operations that include withdrawals, deposits, and interest rate changes.
+Spans 9 years, and shows examples of the three types of operations that include withdrawals, deposits, and interest rate changes.
 ```
 Date,Description,AnnualRate,Amount
 28 May 2014,ABM Cash Withdrawal,3.5,500.00